CyberdineDevelopment/Developer-Kit/src/FractalDataWorks.Configuration/README.md

 ## Integration with Services

-Configurations work seamlessly with the service pattern:
+Configurations work seamlessly with the service pattern.
+The recommended approach is to use FdwConfigurationBase<T>:

 ```csharp
 public class MyService : ServiceBase<MyCommand, DatabaseConfiguration, MyService>